-All of this information and provided in every cottage next to your breakfast basket which is filled with local bread and bacon, milk, butter eggs, tomatoes and fruit, everything you need for a fantastic fry up.
 There is a large car park for the guests of the Grove Farm Cottages overlooking the big Orchard which is doggy exercise area.

 There are many pretty walks straight from the cottages with both the picturesque Church and the local Camra pub being just a 15 minute walk accross the fields.

 Just 10 minutes away is Polstead where the steep little hills lead down to the river Stour, there are some wonderful walks here along the pilgrims way or explore the lovely woodland at Polstead called The Dollops where the bluebells put on a wonderful Springtime display: Polstead

 Try one of the many great Gastro pubs around like 'The Lindsey Red Rose' or 'The Anchor' in Nayland overlooking the river Stour.
 Or perhaps try the award winning 'Crown' in Nayland or Bildeston, The Great House Restaurant or The Swan Hotel in Lavenham which are fabulous restaurants.